GodOfEGG/TaichiTeachingSystem_Student/README.md

 │   └── AvatarNameTag                    # The name tag of each avatar(for runtime creation)
 ├── UI
 │   ├── Canvas
 │   |   ├── Panels
+│   |   |   ├── FramePanel
 │   |   |   ├── CoachPanel
 │   |   |   ├── StudentPanel
+│   |   |   ├── ModePanel
-│   |   |   ├── Play                     # The Play Button
+│   |   |   ├── RecordPanel
+│   |   |   └── PlayPanel
 │   |   ├── LogoutButton
 │   |   ├── ShowPanelButton              # The button that show and hide Panels
 │   |   └── RaycastPlane                 # For XR Controller Interaction
+├── IndicatorManager                     # Manager the indicators in play mode that shows the modified joints │   ├── OriginIndicatorList              # The indicators on the origin avatars(avatars with original move) │   |   ├── Indicators_Front
+│   |   ├── Indicators_Left
+│   |   ├── ......
+│   └── ModifyIndicatorList              # The indicators on the modify avatars(avatars with modified move)
+│   |   ├── Indicators_Front
+│   |   ├── Indicators_Left
+│   |   ├── ......
+├── Mocopi
-├── Mocopi                               # The mocopi receiver that specify the port and avatar │   ├── OVRCameraRigInteraction
+│   └── MocopiSimpleReceiver             # The mocopi receiver that specify the port and avatar ├── XR                                   # Standard XR Rig with Passthrough │   ├── OVRCameraRigInteraction
-│   └── Passthrough
-├── XR                                   # Standard XR Rig with Passthrough │   ├── OVRCameraRigInteraction
 │   └── Passthrough